 In the vast majority of all premises liability claims in California, negligence on the part of the property owner is the main culprit behind injuries and fatalities occurring on the property.

 There are certain elements of premises liability that must be proven in order to seek economic and non-economic damages for your injuries.
-Our attorneys at Compass Law Group, PC outline the following elements to prove negligence or failure to exercise one’s legal duties as a property owner:
+Our attorneys at Compass Law Group, LLP outline the following elements to prove negligence or failure to exercise one’s legal duties as a property owner:

 Before filing a claim to sue the property owner for your injuries and damages, our best premises liability attorneys in Los Angeles say that it’s critical to identify your legal status.
 Are you an invite, social guest, licensee or trespasser?